 Dogs can smell female hormones and will range vast distances to find them, becoming very ‘enthusiastic’ if they manage to gain access.

-Not only will you find it hard to deter any passing male dog’s efforts to impregnate your girl, but you will find that his owner will probably have a few choice words to say to you about bringing her out at all.
+As if that wasn’t enough, you will likely find that his owner will have a few choice words to say to you about bringing her out at all!